Slava Ukraine

 One of the most interesting projects I have worked on is Diversity.com — a job posting portal for minorities in the United States.

-After presenting several ideas and developing the first version of the website, the client was highly impressed with my work and promoted me to the role of Technical Manager.
+After presenting several ideas and developing the first version of the website, the client was highly impressed with my work and style and promoted me to the role of Technical Manager.
 They handled the sales aspect, while I was responsible for the technical side of the business, including website development, tools, team, and online marketing.

 To support the project's growth, we needed to expand the team by hiring additional programmers, designers, and marketers.
 Once we assembled the team, the business took off significantly, generating a monthly profit of approximately $100,000.

-A large part of this success was due to my marketing strategies!
+!
 One of the biggest achievements was getting the website indexed as the #1 result on Google for the keyword "diversity" — a remarkable milestone, considering how extremely competitive the U.S. market is for top-ranking keywords on Google.
 This happened around 2017.

 Responsibilities:

-• Developing complex applications, integration of third party API's, payment methods
+• 🔥 Developing complex applications, integration of third party API's, payment methods

-• Managing marketing strategy
+• 🔥 Managing marketing strategy

-• Managing team of 4 specialists
+• 🔥 Managing team of 4 specialists

-• Communication with stake holders, planning, goal achieving strategy
+• 🔥 Communication with stake holders, planning, goal achieving strategy

-• High Level Sytem Design and schemas
+• 🔥 High Level Sytem Design and Architectures

 Interesting case: